Personal Suffering Shame: Berachot 12b; Megillah 25b

 There is always hope, even for the fully evil: Eruvin 21a-b

-The value of Repentance at the end of one's life: Kiddushin 40b
+The value of repentance at the end of one's life: Kiddushin 40b

 Repentance can overturn a Negative Verdict: Rosh HaShanah 17b

-One should Repent daily, because it may be his last day: Shabbat 153a
+One should repent daily, because it may be his last day: Shabbat 153a

 Repentance aids in battling the Evil Inclination: Nedarim 32b